jeffskafi/react-ml-kit/README.md

-# React AI Hooks
+# React ML Kit

-React AI Hooks is a collection of React hooks that allow you to easily integrate AI functionalities using machine learning models directly in the browser.
+React ML Kit is a collection of React hooks that allow you to easily integrate AI functionalities using machine learning models directly in the browser.
 These hooks are designed to be user-friendly and efficient, providing developers with an easy way to add AI capabilities to their applications without extensive knowledge in machine learning.

 ## Installation

 bashCopy code

-`npm install react-ai-hooks`
+`npm install react-ml-kit`

 ## Hooks